soggybag/glitch-storm/README.md

 ### 💡 LM386

 The **LM386** is a tiny, low-voltage audio amplifier chip that’s perfect for simple sound projects.
-In this setup, it boosts the audio signal just enough to drive a small speaker or headphones.
+In this setup, it boosts the audio signal enough to drive a small speaker or headphones.

 The project as presented powers the LM386 with 5v from the Nano.
-The LM386 can run from 4v to 12v, using a higher voltage will provide more volume.
+The LM386 can run from 4v to 12v, using a higher voltage will provide more output.

 ### ⚙️ How It's Wired